Angel-Karasu/Password-maker/README.md

 ## To do

-- [ ] Schema to understand how it works
+- [ ] Make a wiki to explain how it works

 ## License